Bring in your items for a free evaluation by a precious metals specialist.

 Common gold plating methods include gold fill, electroplating, and roll plating.
 Plated pieces are often marked "GF", "GP", "KGP, "HGE", or "RGP."

-Most solid gold jewelry contains a karat stamp such as "10K" or "14K".
-Jewelry manufactured outside of the US will often bear "fineness" markings such as "417", "585", or "750" rather than a karat stamp.
+Most solid gold jewelry contains a karat stamp such as "14K" or "18K".
+Jewelry manufactured outside the US will often bear "fineness" markings such as "417", "585", or "750" rather than a karat stamp.

 However, some authentic gold jewelry is unstamped.
 In other cases, gold-plated jewelry has been stamped and sold as solid gold by a dishonest jeweler.
 We may use X-ray fluorescence or simple chemical testing to identify or confirm the metal content of marked and unmarked items.